 The Needle Rock mission is to provide a friendly and personal upholstery service.
 To conserve and sympathetically restore antique furniture for future generations.
 To promote traditional methods and materials in a modern context.

 Jokingly Ali refers to herself as ‘The Chair Doctor’, but she really is a Doctor.
 Ali studied Botany, followed by a PhD in Plant Disease at Aberystwyth University and IGER.
-After working as a Plant Disease Specialist in both Welsh and UK Governments, Ali chose voluntary redundancy in 2014.
-She retrained in the craft of traditional and modern upholstery and loves her new vocation.
+After working as a Plant Disease Specialist in both Welsh and UK Governments, Ali chose to pursue her dreams in setting up her own business and to train as a professionally accredited upholsterer.

 In 2019, Needle Rock became a full member of the The Association of Master Upholsterers & Soft Furnishers.
 Furniture repairs are carried out in-house by Gordon, Ali’s husband, whose passion for woodwork is extremely valuable to the Needle Rock business.